Orinda's leaf blower foes are making noise again.

 Quiet Orinda's efforts last year to ban blowers brought some national attention to this leafy burb, including a feature in The New Yorker magazine.

 The group will continue its outreach efforts, including a table at the weekly farmers market.
 Members also loaned a pair of leaf blowers to Miramonte High School on Thursday so students could analyze the dust they raise.
-Engaging the city's youth is a critical
+Engaging the city's youth is a critical part of Quiet Orinda's public awareness strategy, Kendall said.

 The group plans to submit its requests to the city in writing, he said, adding it "would be unacceptable" if there is no response.